uds-psl/coq-library-complexity/README.md

 # The Coq Library of Complexity Theory
 [![build](https://github.com/uds-psl/coq-library-complexity/workflows/build/badge.svg?branch=coq-8.15)](https://github.com/uds-psl/coq-library-complexity/actions)

-This library contains complexity theory.
+This library contains complexity theory formalised in the Coq proof assistant, developed at Saarland University and initiated by Fabian Kunze.
 It is built upon the [Coq Library of Undecidability Proofs](https://github.com/uds-psl/coq-library-undecidability).

 ## Content